Selecting a Pediatric Neurologist

 - Based on your child's diagnosis, will you need more than one type of specialist?

-- Is there an affiliation with a hematology/oncology cancer center?
+- Is there an affiliation with a neuroscience center?

 - How long has the doctor been in practice?

-- How many patients with your child's type of cancer does the doctor treat each year?
+- How many patients with your child's condition does the doctor treat each year?

-- Does the doctor have access to the most current research therapies and clinical trials?
+- Does the doctor have access to the most current research, technologies and treatments?

-- How easy is it to reach the doctor?
+- How easy is it to reach the doctor, nurse, and scheduler?
 Will you have after-hours and weekend access?

 - Does the doctor consider the family as part of the health care team?